GeaucefStone/Secular_Democratic_Republic/contents/department_structure.md

 Together, they can consult with each other and create their own organizations, similar to OSHA or the EPA.
 Think of this document as a set of libraries used in software, and bundled together to write a specialized program.

+Most of these people working under these departments are not elected officials.
+They have degrees, and they have the ability to vote for a chairman within their respective division or unit if applicable.

 ## Department of Agriculture

 ### Division of Agronomy